Muhibullah-09/aws-devops-2025/Kubernetes/Notes.md

 2. Service Load Balancer charged you high cost like each load balancer ip will charge you.

 # Ingress in Kubernetes
+An ingress is an alternative to creating a dedicated network load balancer in front of Kubernetes services, or manually exposing services within a node.
+It lets you flexibly configure routing rules, greatly simplifying your production environment.
+This is part of a series of articles about Kubernetes API gateway.
 ![Ingress Iage](https://i.imgur.com/K80I4gN.png)